amel-github/covid19-interventionmeasures/README.md

 **Master-List-with-Unique-LinkType-and-value.csv**: List of the codes providing a better overview of the taxonomy, i.e. type of link parent/child for each pairwise combination of codes and the number of times each link occurs in the dataset (value).

 ## Glossary of Codes
-To promote common understanding and global use of the dataset, we are developping a glossary of the codes used (work in progress).
+To promote common understanding and global use of the dataset, we are developping a glossary of the codes used.

 ## Visualisation of the hierarchical coding scheme
 Our online interactive tool is available here: http://covid19-interventions.com/CCCSLgraph/ (Author: Sorger J.)

 ## Open Library
-An open library is available (work in progress) that contains all sources used to collect the data: https://www.zotero.org/groups/2488884/cccsl_covid_measure_project.<br>
+An open library is available that contains all sources used to collect the data: https://www.zotero.org/groups/2488884/cccsl_covid_measure_project.<br>

 ## R Codes for exploring the dataset are available
 https://doi.org/10.5281/zenodo.3949808